-Bees occur in Tucson and surrounding areas year round however their peak time is spring and early summer.
-When we talk bees we are specifically talking about Africanized Honeybees.
-First lets cover a little about the Bees, their biology, and why you may need bee control services in Tucson.
+Bees populate Tucson and the surrounding Arizona desert areas year-round, but it’s important to note that their peak time is spring and early summer.
+When we talk bees at Gecko Pest Management, we are specifically talking about Africanized Honeybees.
+First, let’s cover a little about the bees, their biology, and why you may need bee control services in Tucson.

 Africanized Bees are an aggressive species that originated from a poorly administered science experiment.
-Bees are sometimes harmless, however if you are concerned about bees at your house, you should call Gecko Pest for a free consultation with one of our bee control experts.
 The cross breeding of African Bees and European Bees created the Africanized Bee.
 This was being done in Brazil in an attempt to optimize honey production in a tropical climate.
-However when one scientist decided to remove the physical barrier holding the reproductives of the colonies from escaping, the epidemic started, like a zombie movie.
+Unfortunately, when one scientist decided to remove the physical barrier holding the reproductives of the colonies from escaping, 26 swarms escaped and the epidemic started, like a horrible zombie movie.

-Now that we understand some of their habits.
-It is a good time to try and illustrate what Gecko deems as a pest and what it doesn’t.
+Now that we understand some of their habits, we’ll take a moment to illustrate what Gecko Pest Management deems as a Tucson pest and whether our bee removal services are needed.

-Gecko Pest Management’s bee control service is a three tier system, designed to allow the customer pick exactly how much they want to be involved in the whole process.
+Gecko Pest Management’s bee control service offers three distinct Tucson bee removal options, designed to allow the customer pick exactly how much (or how little) they want to be involved in the whole hive removal process.

-1. Gecko treats and eliminates the colony ONLY.
-It is on the customer to access the area, remove the hive and honey, disinfect and repair.
+1. Colony elimination only: Gecko Pest Management treats and eliminates the colony ONLY.
+After we treat and eliminate the colony, it is the responsibility of the customer to access the area, remove the hive and honey, disinfect the area, and repair any damages.

 DANGERS OF NOT REMOVING THE HIVE AND HONEY

 Below is Gecko Pest Management’s policy on bee hive removal and honey removal.
 Before any bee removal service, you will be asked to sign and date a copy of this policy acknowledging you have received it.